stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 var b = dot_self(A.segment(1, 5));
 ```

 Here, we will have an expression `Eigen::Block<Eigen::MatrixXd>` as the input type.
 But an expression that is only a view into an object is safe to read coefficent-wise.
-In this case `to_ref()` knows this and, as long as you used `const auto&` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` instead of casting to an evaluated vector.
+In this case @ref stan::math::to_ref  knows this and, as long as you used `const auto&` as the object type returned from `to_ref(x)`, then `to_ref(x)` will deduce the correct type `Block` instead of casting to an evaluated vector.
 We use `const auto&` here even when the output will store an object as C++'s [lifetime](https://en.cppreference.com/w/cpp/language/lifetime) rules allow for this.

 > The lifetime of a temporary object may be extended by binding to a const lvalue reference or to an rvalue reference (since C++11), see reference initialization for details.

-If we used `auto` here then if the return type of `to_ref()` was an `Eigen::MatrixXd` then it would make a copy.
+If we used `auto` here then if the return type of @ref stan::math::to_ref  was an `Eigen::MatrixXd` then it would make a copy.
 But with `const auto&` we do not make a copy the lifetime of the object referenced by the `const auto&` will be the same as if we had done `auto`

 #### (3) Using `value_type_t<>` and Friends

-The type trait `value_type_t` is one of several type traits we use in the library to query information about types. `value_type_t` will return the inner type of a container,
+The type trait @ref stan::value_type_t  is one of several type traits we use in the library to query information about types. @ref stan::value_type_t  will return the inner type of a container,
 so `value_type_t<Eigen::Matrix<double, -1, -1>>` will return `double`, `value_type_t<std::vector<std::vector<double>>>` will return a `std::vector<double>` and `value_type_t<double>` will simply return a double.

 See the docs for `value_type`, `scalar_type` and `base_type` for more information on these.